Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Theoretical framework

 By establishing an ordered interaction between pulse propagators and applying them to atoms initially in the ground state, an analytic expression for the excited state population can be derived.
 Specifically for the $\pi/2$-$\pi$-$\pi/2$ sequence, the transition probability has been mathematically formulated by Stoner et al.\cite{stoner2011analytical,butts2011light}:

 where \( C_i \) and \( S_i \) are defined in equation (\ref{equation5}) and (\ref{equation6}).
 To further simplify the derivation, we consider identical initial and final pulses by setting \( S_1 = S_3 \) and \( C_1 = C_3 \).
-Under this condition, the transition probability at the interferometer output can be reduced to a canonical form:
+By applying this condition to equation (\ref{equation10}) and then collecting the terms that are constant with respect to the interferometric phase $\Phi_g$ into a background term $P_0(\delta)$ and the oscillating terms into a cosine function with amplitude B, the transition probability at the interferometer output can be reduced to the following canonical form:

-where \(\Phi_g\) represents the accumulated interferometric phase of atoms throughout the entire pulse sequence, and \(\phi(\delta)\) characterizes the relative phase shift introduced by the pulses, given by \(\Phi(\delta) = \Phi_{\pi/2}^{S1} + \Phi_{\pi/2}^{S3} - 2\Phi_{\pi}^{S2}\).
-Under ideal conditions, this phase term can be simplified to \(\alpha T^2\).
+where \(\Phi_g\) represents the accumulated interferometric phase of atoms throughout the entire pulse sequence, \(\phi(\delta)\) characterizes the relative phase shift introduced by the pulses, given by \(\phi(\delta) = \phi_{\pi/2}^{S1} + \phi_{\pi/2}^{S3} - 2\phi_{\pi}^{S2}\), the parameters $P_0(\delta)$ is an offset and B is the amplitude of the oscillatory function.
+Under ideal conditions, this phase term can be simplified to \(\alpha T^2\), where $\alpha$ is the linear chirp rate of the Raman laser frequency, applied to compensate for the gravitational acceleration, and T is the free evolution time.
 After performing the thermal averaging over the velocity distribution, the final transition probability can be expressed as:

 Therefore, the longitudinal velocity distribution of the atomic cloud, horizontal expansion effects, and the intensity inhomogeneity of Raman beams in the horizontal direction will all degrade the performance of propagation operators, leading to attenuation of interference fringe contrast.
 Experimentally, by adjusting the Rabi frequency and phase of each pulse, the interference performance can be significantly optimized.